Goblin-Egg-Studio/clack/README.md

 If you don't care about automatically deploying updates when the main branch in your repository, then you're done!
 Otherwise, continue below.

+**Note**: The app uses LaunchDarkly's EventSource client for reliable server-sent events with 60s read timeouts and automatic reconnection.

 2) Get your Linode API credentials
 ```bash
 # Get your Linode API token: